Omnissa Horizon 2406: Master Virtual Desktop

 2. If you need to update VMware Tools, uninstall Horizon Agent, upgrade VMware Tools, and then reinstall Horizon Agent.

-3. See VMware Product Interoperability Matrices for supported versions of VMware Tools with different versions of Horizon Agent.
+3. See Omnissa Product Interoperability Matrices for supported versions of VMware Tools with different versions of Horizon Agent.

 1. If you want USB Redirection, then enable that feature.